ataipek35/DSA210-PROJECT/README.md

 - Addiction-Risk Indicators Correlate with Each Other:
 Variables such as loss of control, difficulty stopping, and interference with life showed meaningful positive correlations, suggesting they measure overlapping aspects of problematic gaming patterns.

+# Hypothesis Testing

+Two statistical hypothesis tests were conducted to examine whether key behavioral variables—such as daily playtime and monthly spending—are associated with addiction-risk indicators in MMORPG players.
+Both tests use Pearson’s correlation coefficient on the cleaned dataset (n = 11).

+## Hypothesis 1: Daily playtime increases loss-of-control levels
+Research Question:

+Does spending more hours per day playing MMORPGs relate to higher levels of loss of control?

+Hypotheses:

+H₀ (Null Hypothesis):
+There is no significant relationship between daily playtime and loss-of-control scores.

+H₁ (Alternative Hypothesis):
+There is a significant positive relationship: as daily playtime increases, loss-of-control scores also increase.

+## Statistical Test

+Pearson Correlation Coefficient:
+from scipy.stats import pearsonr pearsonr(df_clean["HoursNumeric"], df_clean["I often play longer than I originally intended."])

+Result:

+- r = 0.52

+- p = 0.089